 An important definition within our policy is around the word consent as Michigan does not have a specific criminal law definition for consent.
-Cornestone uses the ATIXA 2014 language to define consent as:
+Cornerstone uses the ATIXA 2014 language to define consent as:

 ...clear, knowing and voluntary.
 Consent is active, not passive.
-Silence, in and of itself, cannot be interpreted as consent.
-Consent can be given by words or actions, as long as those words or actions create mutually understandable clear permission regarding willingness to engage in (and the conditions of) sexual activity (ATIXA, 2014).
+Silence, in and of, cannot be interpreted as consent.
+Consent can be given by words or actions, if those words or actions create mutually understandable clear permission regarding willingness to engage in (and the conditions of) sexual activity (ATIXA, 2014).